-- Rotate up to brighten.

-- Rotate down to dim.

-- Rotate to full up position (past detent) to turn on interior lamps.
+- Rotate up to brighten. - Rotate down to dim. - Rotate to full up position (past detent) to turn on interior lamps. - Rotate to full down position (past detent) to turn off interior lamps.

-AUTOLAMP CONTROL
+AUTOLAMP CONTROL - 🖄-

 The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.